§ 143B-437.52. Job Development Investment Grant Program.

 (b) Priority. - In selecting between applicants, a project that is located in an Eco-Industrial Park certified under G.S.
 143B-437.08 has priority over a comparable project that is not located in a certified Eco-Industrial Park.

-(c) Awards. – The maximum amount of total annual liability for grants awarded in any single calendar year under this Part, including amounts transferred to the Utility Account pursuant to G.S.
-143B‑437.61, is fifteen million dollars ($15,000,000).
-No agreement may be entered into that, when considered together with other existing agreements governing grants awarded during a single calendar year, could cause the State's potential total annual liability for grants awarded in a single calendar year to exceed this amount.
+(1) Maximum liability. - The maximum amount of total annual liability for grants awarded in any single calendar year under this Part, including amounts transferred to the Utility Account pursuant to G.S.
+143B-437.61, is thirty-five million dollars ($35,000,000) for a year in which no grants are awarded for a high-yield project and is forty-five million dollars ($45,000,000) for a year in which a grant is awarded for a high-yield project.
+No agreement may be entered into that, when considered together with other existing agreements governing grants awarded during a single calendar year, could cause the State's potential total annual liability for grants awarded in a single calendar year to exceed the applicable amount.
+The Department shall make every effort to ensure that the average percentage of withholdings of eligible positions for grants awarded under this Part does not exceed the average of the range provided in G.S.
+143B-437.56(a).
+The limitation in this subdivision does not apply to transformative projects.

 (d) Measuring Employment. - For the purposes of subdivision (a)(1) of this section and G.S.
 143B-437.51(5), 143B-437.51(7), and 143B-437.57(a)(11), the Committee may designate that the increase or maintenance of employment is measured at the level of a division or another operating unit of a business, rather than at the business level, if both of the following conditions are met: